altaga/BioPay-IOTA/README.md

         finally:
             os.remove(f'deepface/temp/{random_string}.jpg')
     ```
-- DID Validation: Una vez obtenemos el DID asosciado con el rostro, relizamos una validacion de del DID del usuario con su identidad onchain cuando se creo su registro.
+- DID Validation: Once we obtain the DID associated with the face, we validate the user's DID with their on-chain identity when their registration was created.

     ```javascript
     const { did, amount, to, coin } = req.body;